geoffdavis/3DPrinterConfig/hodad/README.md

 ## Notes

-I nuked the Neopixel on the SKR Pico, but the digital IO still works.
-External neopixels seem to work fine.
+I nuked the Neopixel on the SKR Pico, but the digital IO pin still works and external neopixels connected to the 3-pin connector seem to work fine.

 The magnets that ship with the Formbot kit are not strong enough to hold the door closed through all of the foam and plastic between them.
 I had some stronger ones that _just_ barely hold the door closed now.